awesomeeng/FocusTraversalAPI/README.md

  - Supports handling focus in Shadow DOM hidden components.
  - History of the last n focus holders.
  - Works on all modern browsers including Internet Explorer 9 or later.

-## Get Involved

-We are always looking for people to get involved with the Focus Traversal API and proposal.
-Please consider helping us by spreading the word, commenting on the proposal, or participating in this repo!

-Check out our [GETTING INVOLVED page](./GET_INVOLVED.md) for more details on how you can help!

 ## Usage